unfulvio/wp-requirements/README.md

 You can copy the class found in `/src/wp-requirements.php` in this project.

-> **Important!** If you choose to do so, please rename this class with the prefix used by your project (for example: from `WP_Requirements` to `My_Plyugin_Requirements` ).
+> **Important!** If you choose to do so, please rename this class with the prefix used by your project (for example: from `WP_Requirements` to `My_Plugin_Requirements` ).
 In this way there is less risk of a naming collision between projects.

 ##### Use Composer